open-contracting/standard/docs/guidance/map/amendments.md

 #### Contract Amendment

 A few days after the contract release, its scope is increased to include the purchase of one additional appliance.
-A new 'contractAmendment' release is built, where a single item is added in the `contracts/items` block and the value of the contract is increased.
-A `amendments` block is included to explain the rationale of the changes.
+A new 'contractAmendment' release is built, where a single item is added in the `contracts/items` object and the value of the contract is increased.
+A `amendments` object is included to explain the rationale of the changes.

 See the example release below.